sophiaandtbacka/cart253/topics/mod jam/mod jam/modJamResponse.md

 ```

 ## Screen Transitions & Code Structure
 <p>The code is organized by individual elements rather than by distinct start, play, and end screens, resulting in redundant transitions.
 When the player clicks the start button, all non-gameplay elements are redrawn again but with zero opacity, visually disappearing; a process that could be streamlined through a single opacity function.
-Similarly, all end and start screen shared elements are called twice despite differing only in color; this could be eliminated by redefining the colors and using a single function to draw the shared elements.
+Similarly, all end and start screen shared elements are written twice despite differing only in color; this could be eliminated by redefining the colors and using a single function to draw the shared elements.
 These revisions would not affect user experience but would improve program readability.</p>

 <p>The only user issue with this organization is the inability to replay the game again without reloading the program.</p>